kyleyates/kyleyates.github.io/_pages/research.md

 nav_order: 6
 ---

-My research area is in cryptography.
+I am an applied algebraist with a focus in cryptography.
 Specifically, most of my work is in an area of cryptography known as homomorphic encryption.
+On this page, you'll find a list of publications (including papers in revision and review), as well as a basic description of what my primary research area is.

 ### Publications